|

 on applied analysis and partial differential equations with Ivar Stakgold.

-He holds a
+and currently holds a

-Chancellor's Associates Endowed Chair at UCSD, and became a SIAM Fellow in 2016.
+Chancellor's Associates Endowed Chair at UCSD.

-Prof. Holst directs the Mathematical and Computational Physics Research Group
+He directs the Mathematical and Computational Physics Research Group

 (MCP) within the